 Summary: LifeLock vs Equifax

-LifeLock is the best choice if you want a comprehensive listing of services for an affordable price.
+LifeLock is the best choice if you want a comprehensive listing of features for an affordable price.
 Read our LifeLock review here to learn more.

 Equifax is the better choice if you want the convenience of working directly with a main credit reporting agency.